What do you do if you have two Philippine Birth Certificates?

 Lack of knowledge of our parents or guardians of civil registration processes may contribute to the possibility of having two Philippine birth certificates

-Some people have two Philippine birth certificates because of two registrations.
+Some people have two Philippine birth certificates because of the following reasons.

 But one or more entries in the birth certificate were incorrect.
 Perhaps it was the name of the child.
 Perhaps the name of a parent.
 Perhaps the year of birth.
 Perhaps the parents’ marriage details.
 Perhaps the legitimacy of the child.